CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Since we have the array of UInt8 arrays(`[[UInt8]]`) mixed with the hash key, keys and obfuscated secrets, it would take a significant effort to reverse-engineer the binary and get the algorithm.
 Even to get the bytes array of arrays would take a significant effort.
 Doing so also made it hard to get the secrets out of the binary.
 Yet, the secrets can still be obtained when the attacker gains control over the runtime of the app like mentioned before.

 ## Workflow
 While this book is mostly focused on the development aspects of modular architecture, some management essentials must also be mentioned.
 Not surprisingly, developing software for a large organisation can be a real challenge.
-Imagine a scenario where around 30 to 50 developers per platform (iOS/Android/Backend) are working on the same project toward the same goal.
+Imagine a scenario where around ~100 developers per platform (iOS/Android/Backend) are working on the same project towards the same goal.
 Those developers are usually divided into multiple cross-functional teams that are working independently as toward each team's own goals.

 A cross-functional team usually consists of a product owner or a product manager, designers, who are defining the UI/UX and behaviour on each platform, developers from each platform, and last but not least, the quality assurance.
 Obviously the particular combination is highly dependent upon the company and its structure as well as the agile methodologies the company is using.